Covid-19 Information

 3. Novavax (traditional)

-• For general information, see the NYC.gov vaccine page
+• For general information, see the this CDC press release.
+The NYC.gov vaccine page has useful information, but it has not been updated yet for 2024-25.

 Information for Patients, Prior to Your Appointment

-The use of face masks in our office is optional, unless you are recovering from Covid*.
+The use of face masks in our office and medical office building is optional, unless you are recovering from Covid*.
 However, let us know if you want me and my staff to wear a face mask.
 We will gladly do so.
 We will provide you with a paper mask, if you need one.

 Masks with an exhalation valve should not be used, as they do not protect others from Covid-19.